-To integrate your Code42 cloud environment with a directory service, you must configure the Code42 User Directory Sync feature.
-This means deploying Code42 User Directory Sync tool to a server within your organization's environment as well as configuring the administration console.
+To integrate your Code42 cloud environment with a directory service, you must configure User Directory Sync.
+This means installing the User Directory Sync tool to a dedicated server within your organization's environment as well as configuring the administration console.
 For directions, see Configure Code42 User Directory Sync.

 The steps below provide best practices for implementing additional layers of security when deploying this tool in your environment.

 - To successfully run the User Directory Sync on a dedicated host, the computer must meet system requirements.

 - Ensure your User Directory Sync installation is upgraded to the latest version.

 - For help with User Directory Sync, contact your Customer Success Manager (CSM) to engage the Professional Services team.

 Code42 recommends deploying the Code42 User Directory Sync tool to a virtual server.
 Not only will this reduce your resources requirements, but then the tool is also abstracted from a physical machine.
 The virtualization hypervisor can be from any vendor so long as it supports:

 Alternatively, the Code42 User Directory Sync tool can be deployed to a stand-alone, dedicated, minimal-resource server.
 We strongly recommend that the Code42 User Directory Sync tool is deployed to a different server than your Active Directory or LDAP server.